MA 59500TGA, Spring 2026, Prof. Manuel Rivera, Purdue University

 While the exact trajectory will depend on the interests of participants, possible topics include:

-4) Combinatorial models for loop spaces: simplicial and cubical constructions, polytopes inspired by loop spaces
+4. Combinatorial models for loop spaces: simplicial and cubical models, Kan loop group/classifying space adjunction, polytopes inspired by loop spaces

-5) Loop spaces and algebra: Hochschild an cyclic homology of algebras and coalgebras and their relevance to loop spaces in topology and geometry, Chen’ iterated integrals, the signature of a path
+5. Loop spaces and algebra: Hochschild an cyclic homology of algebras and coalgebras and their relevance to loop spaces, Chen’ iterated integrals, the signature of a path